Wilmington Friends School offers an unsurpassed academic program, and just as important, it is a great place to grow up.

 If your child is pursuing higher education, at some point you might feel compelled to step into, and perhaps even manage, their college application process.

-Our new podcast shines a light on what make WFS such a vibrant and unique learning community that allows students to, in the words of George Fox, "let their lives speak."
+Our podcast shines a light on what make WFS such a vibrant and unique learning community that allows students to, in the words of George Fox, "let their lives speak."

 Videos